-Of course, this is a miniscule amount compared to other hardened growers.
+Of course, this is a minuscule amount compared to other hardened growers.
 Their experience dwarfs mine, but as sowing season is just around the corner, I thought I’d share a few tips and tricks I’ve picked up I always bear in mind when I sow a row of seeds.

 Sow in Grooves

-This is a development of mum’s super squash planting method, and involves sowing the seeds in a little groove, rather than under a flat surface.
+This is a development of mum’s super squash planting method and involves sowing the seeds in a little groove, rather than under a flat surface.
 The theory is that water stays in and around the seeds, instead of running off somewhere else, especially when the ground is like concrete.